gvwilson/thirdbit/src/fiction/santas/index.md

 "Quietly, please—she needs her rest."

 Finner set the leg down meekly.
-The Elfabot stepped aside to let him pass.
+Elfabot stepped aside to let him pass.
 As he did so,
 he caught a glimpse of a framed photograph on the wall next to the door of two middle-aged women in red-and-white coats holding hands.